30 Carmakers’ roadmaps in Automated Driving by 2025

 But the driver will still be the ultimate back-up and must remain ‘’available’’ to regain control within a few seconds of the takeover request.

-Today, Tesla’s Navigate on Autopilot is the only Level 3 system on the market as L3 deployment is still subject to regional regulatory approval in Europe, Japan and China – USA follows a different regulatory framework.
-The differences in regulatory and legal framework across leading car markets could result in lack of harmonization and requirements for design variants which could adversely impact manufacturers of Automated Driving Systems as well as the adoption of higher levels of vehicle autonomy.
+The differences in regulatory and legal framework across leading car markets could result in a lack of harmonization and requirements for design variants which could adversely impact manufacturers of Automated Driving Systems as well as the adoption of higher levels of vehicle autonomy.

 Partially automated (L2) model offerings expand to the compact segment